Meta Layoffs Show the Human Cost of AI Spending

 2025, the stock went up.
 When Meta announced 20% layoffs for AI in 2026, the

 stock went up.
-The market has spoken: firing humans is good for business.
-This creates a perverse incentive.
+Market responses consistently reward cost-cutting through layoffs.
+This creates a structural incentive.
 Companies are rewarded for eliminating jobs.

 Every quarter, executives face pressure to "optimize" — which increasingly means